taniiiabeliaeva/TU_ML_Deep_Learning/README.md

 You can change the parameters for the models and training process in the `config.yaml` file.
 This file contains various settings that control the behavior of the training scripts.

 ### 4. Run the Script
-Finally, run the `run.py` bash script to start the training process:
+Run the `run.py`to start the training process with giving parameters:
 ```sh
 python run.py
 ```

 ### 5. Qualitative results analysis
 Once the training phase is completed, to evaluate the predictions qualitatively, we include the Jupyter notebook `analysis.ipynb` where the trained models generate next-word predictions for given input sequences.
-You can use this notebook to analyze the qualitative results.